 Worldwide there are 8 competitions held each year, one for south-east Asia, held in Melbourne, Australia as well as events held in Japan, Europe, Brazil, and the United States.
 The Australasian competition has been running since 2000 and attracts approximately 30 teams.
 FSAE is an amazing opportunity for university students to obtain first-hand experience in project management, teamwork, critical decision making, budget management, application of complex real engineering techniques, and hands-on manufacturing of a high-performance racing car.
 The project is managed and run entirely by students, and is not possible without the support of our sponsors.

 Our team is divided in three into a Technical, Business, and Race Division, in order to facilitate the timeline of our year-long campaign.
-Within each division, lead by Tech Director Ryan Hollis, Business Director Ashleigh Dawson, and Race Director Lachlan Naunton, exists systems specific to key areas within the team that are required in order to function.
-You can see a full list of our current 2020 managers below.
-The team falls under the leadership of our team Principal Andrew Wilkie, who manages our campaign and liaise amongst divisions to ensure harmony and success for the team’s valiant efforts.
+Within each division, lead by Tech Director Brandon Shaw, Business Director Olivia Atkins, and Race Director Bayden Charlton, exists systems specific to key areas within the team that are required in order to function.
+The team falls under the leadership of our team Principal Ryan Hollis, who manages our campaign and liaises amongst divisions to ensure harmony and success for the team’s valiant efforts.
 The project itself would not be possible without our close-knit group of hardworking students; willing to sacrifice their time to contribute and extend their skillset and professional competencies.